uviclibraries/genai-notebooklm/pre-workshop.md

 To get the most out of the workshop, please bring:

-- A **laptop** which you'll need for a Zoom based workshop and is recommended to use all of NotebookLM's features
+- A **laptop** which you'll need for a Zoom based workshop and is recommended to use all of Google Notebook's features
 - A **Google account** you can sign in with
 - 2–3 documents you can safely upload, such as:
   - A course reading (PDF)